mountaindust/Planktos/docs/index.rst

 Functionality includes:

 * Arbitrary agent behavior utilizing ODE, SDE, or just a coded algorithm
-* Loading time dependent CFD-generated velocity fields from VTK formatted data files
+* Loading time dependent CFD-generated velocity fields from VTK or NetCDF formatted data files
 * Loading immersed STL-formatted mesh structures and vertex points
 * Data visualization as images or animations with kernel density estimation
 * Velocity field analysis with respect to deterministic agent behavior via the